Suicide of Hamed Nastoh: Investigation

-When Abdullah got out of the shower, he realized that Hamed had disappeared.
-He phoned his parents, and their father, Kirim, rushed home to investigate.
-On finding the note, he phoned the Royal Canadian Mounted Police (RCMP).
+After finshing his shower, Abdullah noticed that Hamed was gone.
+He phoned his parents, and Kirim hurried home to investigate.
+Upon finding the note Hamed had left, Kirim contacted the Royal Canadian Mounted Police (RCMP).
 Hamed did not give any hints about how he killed himself, and the RCMP searched around Nastoh's home.

-The day after, police found his body in the Fraser River, just south of the Pattullo Bridge.
-He wore a blue Nike backpack filled with rocks to weigh himself down.
-According to the coroner's report, "They were unnecessary."
-Hamed Nastoh died from blunt trauma after his eye hit a rock in the water at around 108 kph.
-The only noticeable mark was a minor scratch on his nose.
+The following day, police found Nastoh's body in the Fraser River, just south of the Pattullo Bridge.
+He wore a blue Nike backpack filled with rocks to weigh himself down. which the coroner deemed "unnecessary."
+Nastoh died from blunt trauma after his eye hit a rock in the water at around 108 kph.
+The only visible injury was a scratch on his nose.

-A week before his death, Hamed had attended a suicide awareness talk at Enver Creek Secondary School, given by a mother who had lost her son.
+One week before his death, Hamed had attended a suicide awareness seminar at Enver Creek Secondary School, given by a mother who had lost her son.
 In his note, Hamed wrote that he'd given his parents a "hint" when he mentioned that the speaker had said that suicidal people give hints.

 Aftermath and impact on schools

 Homosexuality issues high school course

-Hamed's suicide from the Patullo Bridge made the Government of British Columbia to introduce the Grade 12 Homosexuality issues course.
+Hamed's suicide prompted the Government of British Columbia to introduce the Grade 12 Homosexuality issues course.
 This course was developed in 2007 and is considered an elective course for Grade 12 high school students.

 This course was meant to prevent a trial in court before the British Columbia Human Rights Tribunal, which made the agreement to listen to a gay couples complaints that secondary schools in British Columbia are blameworthy of prejudice by not talking about sexual identities as how the curriculum expects.

 As a comeback, the Liberal Party of Canada agreed with the Government of British Columbia in developing this course, which discusses the topic of tolerance, especially how it relates to sexual identities, ethnicity and race.
 However, the course will not be mandatory in 37 secondary schools in British Columbia that represent over 8,000 students.